Teaching Jobs in Belize

 You’ll need to obtain a work visa before arriving in Belize.

 Living in Belize

 Due to the isolated nature of most towns, communities follow a sustainable way of life where the majority of produce is locally sourced.
-Many popular American brands and products are widely available, although fast food chains are not!
-Belizean cuisine varies by region and is mostly combines Mexican and Caribbean influences.
+Many popular American brands and products are widely available, although fast-food chains are not!
+Belizean cuisine varies by region and mostly combines Mexican and Caribbean influences.
 Fresh fish and seafood are staples.
 Snapper grilled on an outdoor stove with rice and vegetables is typical dinnertime fare.
 The Caye islands are famous for their lobster season from May through to September.
-Inland, meat and vegetable stews are popular, as well as homemade breads and fruit cakes.
+Inland, meat and vegetable stews are popular, as well as homemade bread and fruit cakes.
 Belizeans typically enjoy coffee, juice or coconut milk with breakfast, which is usually tortilla based, often with eggs or fruit.
-Home style bakeries and inexpensive street food stalls are abundant.
+Home-style bakeries and inexpensive street food stalls are abundant.

 Housing in Belize

 Teachers must usually pay for their own accommodation in Belize, although the cost of rent is reasonable, and utilities are inexpensive as well.

 Register for a teacher account to apply for teaching jobs in Belize